jwashek/jwashek.github.io.NEW/_posts/2020-10-24-htb-cache-writeup.md

 > **NOTE**: Memcached is a general-purpose distributed memory caching system.
 It is often used to speed up dynamic database-driven websites by caching data and objects in RAM to reduce the number of times an external data source (such as a database or API) must be read.

+The service allowed access without authentication using `Telnet`.
+Detailed blog post to exploit the Memcached server can be found [here](https://www.hackingarticles.in/penetration-testing-on-memcached-server/).

 Using the `stats slabs` command, we can see the list of the Memcached information.